cart icon

 Step 3: Make progress towards your long-term goals

 Once you have a solid monthly budget in place and emergency funds, you can start to think about putting your money to good use.
-For people with a long investment horizon, the earlier you start investing the better, because it’s time in the market that counts more than market timing.
-By increasing your contributions by a few percent each year, you can benefit from compounding over the longer term.
-This is where you see a return on your original investment as well as on the extra money you’ve invested, which may include dividends.
+For people with a long investment horizon (usually beyond five years), the earlier you start investing the better, because it’s time in the market that counts more than market timing.
+By increasing your contributions by a few pounds each year, the benefit from compounding will be even greater, over the longer term.
+Compounding is where you earn a return on your original investment as well as on the returns on that investment.

 For more on taking advantage of the available tax breaks, read our article.